anshumanbh/tko-subs/README.md

 	* Create a repo
 	* Create a branch `gh-pages` in that repo
 	* Upload `CNAME` and `index.html` to the `gh-pages` branch in that repo.
 Here, `CNAME` contains the domain that needs to be taken over. `index.html` contains the text `This domain is temporarily suspended` that is to be displayed once the domain is taken over.
+* Similarly, for Heroku apps, the code will:
+	* Add the dangling domain to your Heroku app (whose name you will be providing in the .env file)
 * And, that's it!